Love your heart

 In a US-based study of people aged over 65, scientists asked over 2,000 volunteers to report what they ate, how often they did mentally stimulating activities, and how much physical activity they did.

 The results showed that those who ate healthily, exercised regularly and did activities that challenged their brains lived longer.
-Out of the participants who did go on to develop Alzheimer’s, those with healthier lifestyles tended to do so at an older age.
+Out of the participants who did go on to develop Alzheimer’s, those who did these things tended to do so at an older age.

 Other studies have hinted that you don’t need to be an elite athlete to keep your brain in shape.
 Researchers in China that followed 500,000 volunteers for 10 years found that staying active by walking for pleasure, doing DIY and catching up on housework were all associated with a lower risk of dementia.